2026 Programme

 11:40 - 12:10

-Easing the squeeze: The dual‑care workforce and the future of wellbeing
+Easing the squeeze: Why supporting every family life stage is the future of wellbeing

-• take steps to boost retention, resilience, and productivity.
+• practical steps to boost retention, resilience and productivity across your entire workforce.

 11:40 - 12:10